Africa's quiet cryptocurrency revolution | DW | 08.10.2020

 Other cryptocurrency hotspots like South Africa and Kenya aren't far behind.
 South Africa's top financial regulators, including the South African Reserve Bank, released a policy paper in April with recommendations for the regulation of cryptocurrency.
 Meanwhile, Kenya is set to experiment with a digital tax from January 2021, possibly opening the door to more crypto regulation.

-While it's still too early to say how widely adopted cryptocurrency will become in Africa, those familiar with digital currency say it's something young Africans should consider looking into.
+While it's still too early to say how widely adopted cryptocurrency will become in Africa, cryptocurrency marketer Akyaw believes it's something young Africans should consider looking into.

-"It's a no brainer in the sense that that's where finance is going," said Akyaw.
+"It's a no brainer in the sense that that's where finance is going," he said.
 "A lot of big brands initially dismissed the potential of cryptocurrency, saying it was just going to vanish.
 It's been over ten years and cryptocurrency is still growing, it's still getting stronger."